RanchTheDeer/ChatURL-Radio-E2/README.md

 ![Gaerisson's API Key Page](https://i.ibb.co/VtqrwbZ/image.png)

 All you have to do now is hover over your private key to unblur it, then copy it and put it inside the E2 (delete "CHANGEME2" and replace it with "yourkeyhere".
-Remember: **keep your key private!** Do **not** share your key or the E2 with the key in it with *anyone*!
+Remember: **keep your key private!** Do **not** share your key or the E2 with the key in it with ***anyone***!
 If they want the E2, direct them to this Github page and tell them to set it up for themselves.

 The SteamID provided on the webpage is not required as it'll automatically use the SteamID of the person who spawned it.

 To use the (optional but recommended) search function of the E2, you must obtain a Google API key for the Youtube Search v3 API.
-It's not the easiest of things to do, but the gist of it is as follows:
+It seems a little complex at first, but it's easy once you know how!

-- Make sure you are signed in with a Google account in your browser, then follow [this](https://console.developers.google.com/apis/library/youtube.googleapis.com) link.
+Make sure you are signed in with a Google account in your browser, then follow [this](https://console.developers.google.com/apis/library/youtube.googleapis.com) link.
 You should see this:
 ![Youtube Search API Page Screenshot](https://i.ibb.co/PWDJ1MM/image.png)